 How to shape hup toh soh (Chinese walnut cookies)

-Hup toh soh (Chinese walnut cookies) are traditionally shaped like a round dish, and to get this shape, you need to do the following:
+Hup toh soh (Chinese walnut cookies) are traditionally shaped like a round dish.

 Bake the cookies in two half-sheet pans.